xdfcfc0xa/ColdCore/README.md

-# ColdCore
+# THMC Challenge Server

-This is the platform for IceCTF.
-It is based off of the platform for TJCTF, [TJCSec/ctf-platform](https://github.com/TJCSec/ctf-platform), although with hefty changes.
+This is the CTF platform for The Many Hats Club.
+It is based off of the platform for IceCTF and TJCTF, [TJCSec/ctf-platform](https://github.com/TJCSec/ctf-platform), although with hefty changes.

 ## Installation